Chaitanya-01/Magical-Filtering-RBE595/README.md

 ## Report
 For detailed description of the math see the report [here](Report.pdf).
 ## Plots and Animations
+For the train data 1, plots showing roll, pitch, and yaw for all the filters:

 ## References
 1. S. O. H. Madgwick, A. J. L. Harrison and R. Vaidyanathan, "Estimation of IMU and MARG orientation using a gradient descent algorithm," 2011 IEEE International Conference on Rehabilitation Robotics, Zurich, Switzerland, 2011, pp. 1-7, doi: 10.1109/ICORR.2011.5975346.